Kural: Legacy

 The Kural text was first included in the school syllabus by the colonial-era British government.
 However, only select 275 couplets had been taught to the schoolchildren from Standards III through XII.
-Attempts to include the Kural literature as a compulsory subject in schools were ineffective in the decades following Independence.
+Attempts to include the Kural literature as a compulsory subject in schools were ineffective in the decades following Indian Independence.
 On 26 April 2016, the Madras High Court directed the Tamil Nadu state government to include all the 108 chapters of the Books of Aram and Porul of the Kural text in school syllabus for classes VI through XII from the academic year 2017–2018 "to build a nation with moral values."
 The court further observed, "No other philosophical or religious work has such moral and intellectual approach to problems of life."

-The Kural has inspired many, including Mahatma Gandhi, to pursue the path of ahimsa or non-violence.
+The Kural is believed to have inspired many, including Mahatma Gandhi, to pursue the path of ahimsa or non-violence.
 Leo Tolstoy was inspired by the concept of non-violence found in the Kural when he read a German version of the book, who in turn instilled the concept in Mahatma Gandhi through his A Letter to a Hindu when young Gandhi sought his guidance.
-Gandhi then took to studying the Kural in prison, which eventually culminated in his starting the non-violence movement to fight against the British government.
+Gandhi then took to studying the Kural in prison, which eventually culminated in his starting the non-violence movement to fight against the ruling British government.
 The 19th-century poet-saint 'Vallalar' Ramalinga Swamigal was inspired by the Kural at a young age, who then spent his life promoting compassion and non-violence, emphasizing on non-killing and meatless way of life.